pburglin/EpicSagaBuilder/README.md

 2. **Backend Services**
    - Supabase for database and authentication
-   - LLM service (GPT4All locally or OpenAI in production)
+   - LLM service (GPT4All locally or a SaaS LLM like OpenAI, DeepSeek etc in production)
    - Real-time messaging system

 3. **Data Storage**